A DAX code will be used to find average sales, commission, success rate of broker calls, and the greatest number of calls.

 )

-The DAX code uses Power Pivot’s SUMMARIZE function to group data from the Table3 table by unique values in the Name column.
+Formula Breakdown The DAX code uses the Power Pivot’s SUMMARIZE function to group data in Table3 by unique values in the Name column.
 Within each group, it calculates the sum of values for different months (Jan to Jun).
 The code creates a new calculated column called Total to store these sums.
-Then, the outer SUMX function iterates through each group created by SUMMARIZE and calculates the sum of the Total column, resulting in the grand total of the calculated monthly sums for all names.
-This code essentially computes the total value for each individual by summing their monthly data and provides an overall sum for all individuals combined.
+The outer SUMX function iterates through each group created by SUMMARIZE and calculates the sum of the Total column, resulting in the grand total of the calculated monthly sums for all names.
+This code computes the total value for each individual by summing their monthly data and provides an overall sum for all individuals combined.

-• Now, add Success Rate column in Measure Name and write the DAX formula.
+- Add Success Rate in Measure Name and enter the DAX formula.

 =[Sum of Stock Sold]/SUMX(